{{ summaryHeading }}

 Selected deletion

-A teacher-chosen blanking approach based on vocabulary words, phrases, or bracketed terms.
+A teacher-chosen blanking approach based on vocabulary words, phrases, content terms, or bracketed answers.

 Blank density